Takeaways

 2. What Size Home Do You Need

-The next thing you should consider about your home is how big of a home you physically and logistically require.
+The next thing you should consider before buying your first home is how big of a home you physically and logistically require.
 Home size is a critical consideration that makes you contemplate your space needs honestly, based on variables like your family side, potential future needs, professional needs (for those who work remotely or operate a business), and your lifestyle.

 3. Features of Your Home

-One of the reasons buying a house is such a big deal is because you spend so much time there.
+One reason buying a house is such a big deal is that you spend so much time in your home.
 You should contemplate factors that are important to you during the home-buying process to ensure you are happy with your final selection.

 For example, if you want to be able to ride a bike to work, walk your children to school, or be close to shopping, it requires careful planning.
 It also helps to think forward-looking and contemplate how many rooms you want.
 If you work from home, you might want an additional room for a home office.
 A spare room might be a requirement if you have frequent visitors who are friends or family.
 And if you have already paid off your car note, you might want a covered garage.

-Alternatively, there could be specific architectural features you want like brick construction, multiple stories, or archways.
-You will not be able to get everything you want but entertaining your “must haves” can help narrow down your search.
+Alternatively, you may want specific architectural features, such as brick construction, multiple stories, or archways.
+You will not be able to get everything you want, but entertaining your “must-haves” can help narrow down your search.

 4. How Much House Can You Afford?

-You want to ensure you can comfortably afford your monthly mortgage payments and additional homeownership expenses (that most first-time homeowners aren’t familiar with), such as property taxes, insurance, maintenance, and more.
+You want to ensure you can comfortably afford your monthly mortgage payments and additional homeownership expenses (most first-time homeowners aren’t familiar with), such as property taxes, insurance, maintenance, and more.

 Smart Tip: